Aayush-Subedi/Aviation-Weather-Map/README.md

       ```shell
       sudo n stable
       ```
-  **NOTE:** Create ".env" file inside /frontend and "config.py" file inside /api and insert the credentials.
+  **NOTE:** Create ".env" file inside /frontend and "config.py" file inside /api by following the format from ".env.example" and "config.example.py" files of the respective folders.
+Replace the [username] and [password] with the original credential.

   ## Usage